 Pineapple Honey Bourbon Grilled Catfish Recipe– A simple yet flavorful summer grilled fish recipe made with just a few ingredients including a honey bourbon marinade.
 It is perfect for work days or weekend entertaining!
 Serve with my mama’s fried corn and fried green tomatoes for a lovely Southern summer meal.
-If you love this, you will also love my Maple Glazed Salmon.
+If you love this, you will also love my Honey Blackened Fish or my Maple Glazed Salmon.

 Disclosure: I partnered with McCormick for this grilled catfish recipe post, but all opinions expressed here are my own.
 I am grateful for authentic partnerships like this.

 Southern fish fries are a major summer event in my family.
 You can expect everything from traditional cornmeal hush puppies and crispy fries to crunchy fried okra and of course the main course, catfish.
 We are talking fresh from the Mississippi delta catfish that we pick up from a farm when we visit my grandparents.
 We are that serious about catfish.
 And we fry it to golden brown spiced perfection for all to feast on.

 Because we are so used to the fried version and even my oven fried version, it was difficult to introduce a grilled catfish recipe to my family.
 However, the words pineapple honey bourbon definitely made them change their minds pretty quickly.

 Summer is definitely grilling season, and with everything from chicken to burgers going on your grill, a nice southern twist on catfish could be just as fantastic if not more delicious than the standards.

 Grilled fish recipes are a dime a dozen but this one is seriously one of the most flavorful catfish dishes I have ever had.
 This recipe is much healthier and leaner than its fish fry counterpart.
 With just a few ingredients starting with Lawry’s Honey Bourbon Marinade, you can really let the flavor of the fish stand out.